Diversity and Inclusion

 We select women candidates for other key positions too.
-In the last European Parliament Elections in 2014 the candidate at the top of our list was Anneliese Dodds so she was our MEP (until she became an MP for Oxford East in June 2017).
+In the last European Parliament Elections in 2014 the candidate at the top of our list was Anneliese Dodds so she became our MEP (until she moved to become MP for Oxford East in June 2017).
 Our candidate for Police and Crime Commissioner in 2016 was Laetisia Carter.
-At the General Election in 2017 both our candidates for MP were women - Hannah O'Neill and Charlynne Pullen and they have both been re-selected to contest the next parliamentary election.
+At the General Election in 2017 both our candidates for MP were women – Hannah O’Neill and Charlynne Pullen, and they have both been re-selected to contest the next parliamentary election.

-We also make sure at least three of our six local party Officers (Secretary, Chair, two Vice-Chairs, Treasurer and Women's Officer) are women.
-Our Women’s Officer leads a Women’s group and you can find out more about that here.
+We also make sure at least four of our seven local party Officers (Secretary, Chair, two Vice-Chairs, Treasurer, Women’s Officer and Policy Officer) are women.
+Our Women’s Officer leads a Women’s group and you can find out more about that on this page.